 If the member fails the CSFE again due solely to fitness, Modified Duty status shall be re- evaluated based on the member's effort and.
-If continued Modified Duty is granted, the member shall continue the workout schedule as described above.
-The member can resume full duty status if he or she passes a CSFE at any time during this period.
-If the member is not granted continued Modified Duty status, the member shall be allowed to use accrued paid time off or leave without pay until he or she passes the CSFE within the time frame required by this section.
-The member will receive a written reprimand, and shall be reevaluated again at a later date, but no sooner than 30 days from date of the Third Failure.
+If continued Modified Duty is granted, the member shall continue the work-out schedule as described above.
+The member can resume full duty status if they pass a CSFE at any time during this period.
+If the member is not granted continued Modified Duty status, the member shall be allowed to use accrued paid time off or leave without pay until they pass the CSFE within the time frame required by this section.
+The member will receive a written reprimand, and shall be re-evaluated again at a later date, but no sooner than 30 days from date of the Third Failure.